CHALLENGE 1 – Connectivity for remote sites

 The solution – SCADASat

-As the Colonial Pipeline hack proved, the renewables industry is at risk of cyber attacks.
-But a key data transfer requirement exists between on-site RTUs and SCADA systems to extract mission-critical sensor data, however remote, to prevent and mitigate outages and disruption to energy supply.
+The Colonial Pipeline hack in the USA proved beyond doubt that the renewables industry is at risk of cyber attacks, yet a key data transfer requirement exists between on-site RTUs and SCADA systems to extract mission-critical sensor data, however remote, to prevent and mitigate outages and disruption to energy supply.

-Some satellite networks have the advantage of not needing any publicly-accessible terrestrial infrastructure in order to extract data from RTUs.
+Some satellite networks have the advantage of not needing any publicly available terrestrial infrastructure in order to extract data from RTUs.
 So if wind farms, reservoirs or solar sites don’t receive reliable cellular coverage, satellite is the best option, either as primary or failover.
-For maximum data security, the SCADASat solution from Ground Control is a narrowband private satellite network that avoids utilizing the internet and is the optimally secure solution for remote monitoring, controlling, and surveillance of renewable energy grids.
+For maximum data security, the SCADASat by TSAT is a narrowband private satellite network that avoids utilising the internet and is the optimally secure solution for remote monitoring, controlling, and surveillance of renewable energy grids.